If you give away your power, there will always be someone there to take it.

 If you choose to remain unconscious and don't face your fears and limiting beliefs and shore up the armor of self-esteem, then you will fall victim to this sort of "trickery" and end up giving away your power, which means you're giving away your freedom.
 Do not betray yourself by looking outside of yourself for security, love or validation.

-Sekhmet was not here to be anyone's bitch, yet she was tricked into submission.
+Sekhmet was not here to be anyone's bitch, yet she was still manipulated into submission.

 What about Eve?

 In the book, When God was a Woman, by Merlin Stone, she writes, "As a child, I was told that Eve had been made from Adam's rib, brought into being to be his companion and helpmate, to keep him from being lonely.
 As if this assignment of permanent second mate, never to be captain, was not oppressive enough to my future plans as a developing member of society, I next learned that Eve was considered to be foolishly gullible.
 My elders explained that she had been easily tricked by the promises of the perfidious serpent.
 She defied God and provoked Adam to do the same, thus ruining a good thing - the previously blissful life in the Garden of Eden.
 Why Adam himself was never though to be equally as foolish was apparently never worth discussing.
 But identifying with Eve, who was presented as the symbol of all women, the blame was in some mysterious way mine - and God, viewing the whole affair as my fault, chose to punish me by decreeing, "I will greatly multiply your pain in childbearing; in pain you shall bring forth children, yet your desire shall be for your husband and he shall rule over you" (Gen. 3:16)."